-Depending on the achievement of units of competency, the possible HSC qualification outcome is a Statement of attainment towards CUA30415 Certificate III in Live Production and Services.
 The assessment components in this course are competency based.
 This means that students need to demonstrate that they have gained and can apply the specific knowledge and skills of each unit of competency.
 Competency assessment is graded as "not yet competent" or "competent".
-In some cases other descriptive words may be used leading up to "competent".
+In some cases, other descriptive words may be used leading up to "competent".
+This means a course mark is not allocated.